-14. Law 199, or 299, Independent Studies in Law
+13. Law 199, or 299, Independent Studies in Law

 Students planning on enrolling in Independent Studies should read the "Memorandum to Students Planning on Enrolling in Independent Studies" for an explanation of the requirements of the course.
-A student is limited to 2 hours of independent study unless prior approval is given by Associate Dean Jackson.
+A student is limited to 2 hours of independent study unless prior approval is given by Associate Dean Teague.

-15. Capstone Courses
+14. Capstone Courses

 Students intending to register for a capstone course at some time during law school need to notify the supervising faculty member as early as possible.
 Students taking capstone courses under the supervision of Professors Featherston or Miller must contact the professor within the first two days of the quarter in which they are taking a capstone course, or they will not be allowed to take the capstone course during that quarter.
-A Capstone Course Faculty Supervision Form must be signed by the supervising faculty member and submitted to the Dean's Office.
+A Capstone Course Faculty Supervision Form must be signed by the supervising faculty member and submitted to the Dean's Office, after which the student will be registered for the capstone.

-16. Advanced Tax Courses
+15. Advanced Tax Courses

 Those who wish to take advanced tax courses in the School of Business should begin planning in their first year.
-See the Law School Catalog (available on the Baylor Law School website) and consult with the Law School Registrar and/or Associate Dean Jackson if necessary.
+See the Law School Catalog (available on the Baylor Law School website) and consult with the Law School Registrar and/or Associate Dean Teague if necessary.
 School of Business tax courses will be given pass-fail credit for law school academic purposes.

-17. Joint Degrees - JD/MBA, JD/MTax and JD/MPPA
+16. Joint Degrees - JD/MBA, JD/MTax and JD/MPPA

-Students interested in either the Joint JD/MBA or JD/MTax program should see Associate Dean Jackson as early as possible during their law school career.
+Students interested in either the Joint JD/MBA or JD/MTax program should see Associate Dean Teague as early as possible during their law school career.
 Student interested in the JD/MPPA program should see Professor Beal as early as possible during their law school career.

-18. Areas of Concentration
+17. Areas of Concentration